cafaxo/Llama2.jl/README.md

 ## Usage

 We currently support:
-- A subset of the GGUF format
+- GGUF models: Llama 2, Llama 3, and Phi-3 (not all quantization variants may work)
 - Andrej Karpathy's llama2.c format

-Experimental Llama 3 support is available:
+For example, here is some output from Llama 3:

 ```julia
 julia> using Llama2